ryanvolkert/csm-impact-docs/docs/index.md

 Please refer to the remaining sections of this documentation for specifics relevant to each step listed above.

-Example reports can be accessed by clicking on one of the examples listed in the sidebar.
+An example report can be accessed by clicking on the example listed in the sidebar.